 - The Rights of Unmarried Fathers PDF can be found here.

 - President Obama shares the concern of Dating Violence and the “No More” Ads seen during football games are more prevalent and may prove useful for class.
-I actually bought a No More T-shirt to wear and have planned for a speaker from a local woman’s shelter.

 - There is also a DVD about the importance of a father in their child’s life from the “I Am Your Child” video series and an article written by Dr. James Dobson from Focus on the Family.

 - The 1996 made for TV movies, “She Cried No” about date rape on college campuses and “No One would Tell” about the warning signs of abusive relationships can be resourceful if they are suitable for your audiences.

 - This all leads into our group posters or PowerPoints developed from discussions, web searches, or movies about the benefits of abstinence, responsible vs irresponsible intimacy, date rape and dating violence.